sm-edwards/HPC-PSEUDO-FEDERATED-LEARNING-HEALTHCARE/README_PART1.md

 # HPC Project — Part 1: Data Locality and Labeled Prefetcher

 This project benchmarks multiple **data locality mechanisms** for efficient data movement and training throughput in PyTorch, using ECG windows as a test workload.
-It measures the effect of cache-friendly batching, pinned memory, and asynchronous transfers — culminating in the LABL prefetcher (A4).
+It measures the effect of cache-friendly batching, pinned memory, and asynchronous transfers — <<culminating in the (EXPERIMENTAL WIP) LABL prefetcher (A4).>>

 ---